harryngict/NetworkCompose/README.md

 - **Dynamic Observer and Receive Request by Any Dispatch Queue**: Offers dynamic observer support and the ability to receive requests on any dispatch queue.

+- **Support collect Network Metric**: Facilitates the collection of network metrics, allowing for analysis and monitoring of network behavior.

 ## II.
 Testability